mizzath2003/Travel-UI-UX/README.md

 ## Overview 🚀

-This project aims to provide a stunning travel guide experience, focusing on:
+This project provide a stunning travel guide experience, focusing on:

 - **Appealing Hero Section:** Engage users with an attractive hero section highlighting the essence of travel.
 - **Camp Exploration:** Discover various camps and explore exciting destinations.